HandsOnDataViz/book/docs/HandsOnDataViz.md

 dataset.
 </p>

-TODO: Decide whether to include screenshot of names/codes drop-down menu, which is helpful because it shows how Datawrapper labels each geography, and one could copy and paste this into a spreadsheet and use VLookup.
-Decide if it’s important to include an image of this import button, since I believe it’s hidden far below the table that most users see.
+TODO: Add screenshot of names/codes drop-down menu, which is helpful because it shows how Datawrapper labels each geography, and one could copy and paste this into a spreadsheet and use VLookup.
+Also include image of this import button, since it’s hidden far below the table that most users see.

 1. On the *Import your dataset* screen, instead of pasting your data, we recommend that you click to *upload a CSV file* and select the